Azure/azure-sdk-for-java/sdk/tables/azure-data-tables/README.md

 ### Authenticate the client
 Every request made to the Tables service must be authorized using a connection string, named key credential, or Shared Access Signature.
 The samples below demonstrate the usage of these methods.

-Note: Azure Data Tables doesn't support Azure Active Directory (AAD) authentication.
+Note: Azure Tables doesn't support Azure Active Directory (AAD) authentication.

 #### Connection string
 A connection string includes the authentication information required for your application to access data in an Azure table at runtime using Shared Key authorization.
 See [Authenticate with a Connection String](#authenticate-with-a-connection-string) for an example of how to use a connection string with a `TableServiceClient`.